aquasecurity/deployments/enforcers/kube_enforcer/kubernetes_and_openshift/manifests/kube_enforcer_trivy/README.md

 Step 2.
 Generate a CA bundle and SSL certs.

 Step 3.
-Modify the config yaml file to include the PEM-encoded CA bundle (caBundle).
+Modify the config yaml file to include the PEM-encoded CA bundle (caBundle) and uncomment the rules defined for cluster role.

 Step 4.
 Apply the modified manifest file config.